top of page

 5. Be persistent

-The dark side of cold calling is convincing receptionists to patch me through to the person I wish to speak to, the elevator music while being on hold and the majority not having time to participate in a user test.
-This is where being persistent and patient comes a long way, and I am telling you this now, to prepare you.
+The dark side of cold calling is convincing receptionists to patch me through to the person I wish to speak to, the elevator music while being on hold, and the majority not having time to participate in a user test.
+This is where being persistent and patient goes a long way, and I am telling you this now to prepare you for the inevitable frustration.
+There will be rejections, missed calls, and moments where it feels like progress is painfully slow.
 I will also tell you about the thrill you get once you have recruited and booked a participant, or a fish that is hard to catch, as I like to describe it.
 It pays off, trust me.

 6. Start recruiting early on